shaunsmith/accs-cache-client-api-examples/README.md

 Under the Hood
 --------------
 The ACCS Application Cache is built on the highly performant and scalable [Oracle Coherence](http://www.oracle.com/technetwork/middleware/coherence/overview/index.html) in-memory data grid that's been powering trading and other memory and time sensitive applications for years.
-In the ACCS Application Cache, the underlying Coherence implementation is not exposed but if you need a true in-memory data grid cloud service don't worry, Oracle is working on exactly that.
+In the ACCS Application Cache, the underlying Coherence implementation is not exposed but if you need an in-memory data grid cloud service don't worry, Oracle is working on exactly that.
 In the meantime, the Coherence team continues to innovate.
 For example here's the Coherence team's [Brian Oliver speaking at Oracle Code in on distributed streams](https://youtu.be/9yt43EIDJmg).

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/9yt43EIDJmg/0.jpg)](https://youtu.be/9yt43EIDJmg)